Adaptive image caching based on network speed with Workbox.js

 );

-So now we have established that Workbox gives us some boilerplate code to work with Service Workers.
-The question is, how do we use Workbox?
+So Workbox gives us boilerplate for working with Service Workers.
+The question: how do we actually use it?

 importScripts(